gdcc/dataverse-recipes/shell/download/README.md

 The Dataverse Dataset Downloader is a shell script that automates the process of downloading files from a Dataverse dataset and organizing them into their respective folders.
 It's particularly useful when the dataset has many files and/or a directory structure than needs to be preserved.

+## Features

+- Downloads files from the specified Dataverse dataset
+- Names and organizes files into their respective folders as in the specified dataset version
+- Provides progress feedback during the download
+- Tracks successful file downloads and can be restarted after interuption/failure where it left off
+- Supports downloading specific versions of a dataset including drafts
+- Allows access to restricted files with an API key
+- Option to continue downloading even if some files are forbidden, i.e. if you have access to some but not all files in the dataset
+- Configurable wait time between downloads to respect server rate limits

 ## Prerequisites

 - Bash shell (Linux or macOS)